gbgabiola/jsbootcamp/07-js-in-browser/33-browser-networking.md

 ## Fetch POST Requests

-- Fetch also allows to use other HTTP method in our request: `POST`, `PUT`, `DELETE` or `OPTIONS`
+- Fetch also allows to use other HTTP method: `POST`, `PUT`, `DELETE` or `OPTIONS`
-- specify the method in the method property of the request, and pass additional parameters in the header and in the request body:
+- specify method property, and pass additional parameters in the header and in the request body:

   ```js
   const options = {